 SAN DIEGO -- Microsoft has decided to eliminate its next major release of Exchange and will opt for a stream of incremental releases of its messaging product for the foreseeable future, a Microsoft executive said at the TechEd conference this week.

-The company this week also released its Exchange Server Service Pack 1, which includes a cross-site migration tool, enhancements to virus scanning, some manageability enhancements regarding the deployment of
+The company this week also released its Exchange Server Service Pack 1, which includes a cross-site migration tool, enhancements to virus scanning, some manageability enhancements regarding the deployment of RPC over HTTP, as well as some additional language support for Outlook Web Access.

 One IT manager who tested SP1 said the effort was worth it because the cross-site migration tool helped drive his migration time down by 80% and reduced a 14-step migration process to three